Yoga Meditation

 Step TWO: Become aware of your breath.
 Witness the breath without control at first.
 Then, naturally, encourage it to lengthen and deepen.

-Up until this point, it's already a great practice if you can get it going on a regular basis.
+Up until this point, this is already a wonderful practice - just get it going on a regular basis.

 Step THREE: Pick your focus.
-It MUST BE uplifting, interesting to your mind, and very specific, or crystal clear what you would like to focus on.
-Then, stick with it.
+It MUST BE uplifting, interesting to your mind, and very specific.
 Your mind will get distracted.
 That's OK.
-It's natural.
+It's natural to be distracted.
 Gently, without tension or force, bring the mind back to your focusing technique.
+Over and over and over ...

 ~ focus on body awareness ~